moosetechnology/TreeSitterFamixIntegration/resources/docs/UserDocumentation.md

 - It launches the symbol resolution of the symbols registered by the SymbolResolver (See section [Symbol resolution](#symbol-resolution))
 - It deals with the errors detected during the parsing (we will explain more in this later in this section)
 - And it finaly returns the created Famix model

+The second step will take care of some things such as setting the root folder or source language of the model.

 The third step is done via `FamixTSAbstractImporter>>#importFileReference:` but this method is abstract and needs to be reimplemented because it will be specific to each langage.
 For example in python we can have normal folders, folders representing a package, files representing a package and files representing a module, file that is not a python file...
 So we need to manage ourself the visit of the folders and files.
 When we have a file that we need to parse, we can then call `FamixTSAbstractImporter>>#importFile:` that will manage the parsing and visit of the file.